KrishnanProvility/JavaScript-30days/README.md

 Day 4 => if ,if else if else, switch ,ternary operators.

 Day 5 => Array and Array methods -> fill ,concat ,length ,index of ,last indexOf ,toString ,join ,slice ,splice ,push ,pop ,shift ,unshift ,reverse ,sort.

+Day 6 =>Loops -->For,For of ,While ,Do While ,Break ,Continue.

+Day 7 =>Funtions.

+Day 8 =>Objects and it methods.

+Day 9 =>CallBack ,Setting-time ,forEach ,map ,filter ,reduce ,every ,find ,findIndex ,some ,sort .

 <!---
 KrishnanProvility/KrishnanProvility is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.